flutesys/slate/source/index.html.md

 ## What is a Virtual Flute?

 A Virtual Flute is a unique email account.
 Each Virtual Flute comes with its own API credentials and logs.
-You might have seperate Flutes for different types of transactional emails that you regularly send, such as reminders, receipts, developer notifications, etc. This makes it easier to search, route, analyze, and improve the deliverability of your email.
+You might have seperate flutes for different types of transactional emails that you regularly send, such as reminders, receipts, developer notifications, etc. This makes it easier to search, route, analyze, and improve the deliverability of your email.